 Artisan Partners Asset Management Inc. Reports 1Q23 Results

-/EIN News/ -- MILWAUKEE, May 02, 2023 (GLOBE NEWSWIRE) -- Artisan Partners Asset Management Inc. (NYSE: APAM) (the “Company” or “Artisan Partners”) today reported its results for the three months ended March 31, 2023, and declared a quarterly dividend.
+MILWAUKEE, May 02, 2023 (GLOBE NEWSWIRE) -- Artisan Partners Asset Management Inc. APAM (the "Company" or "Artisan Partners") today reported its results for the three months ended March 31, 2023, and declared a quarterly dividend.
 The full March 2023 quarter earnings release and investor presentation can be viewed at www.apam.com.

 Conference Call